AHCoder/galaxy-integration-ps2/README.md

 ## Features
 * Looks for iso and gz files in a folder you specify
 * Supports launching games with PCSX2
+* Supports the usage of game specific settings

 ## Installation and Config